Dave-Whiffin/VehicleMaintenanceRegistry/src/VMR/avoiding_common_attacks.md

-Module 9 Lesson 3

 # Favour Pull Over Push
 The VMR system doesn't batch distribute payments or do anything of a batch nature.

 For ownership transfer it follows a transfer and claim/accept pattern.
 The owner makes a transfer which sets a pending owner, the pending owner must then accept/claim the ownership.

+The registry contract has a withdraw function which transfers an amount from the balance of the contract to the owner.
+This uses the transfer function which would revert if there were insufficient funds or the transfer failed.
+Internal state would not be corrupted.

 Slighty abstract - but none of the contracts return arrays - the caller must enumerate using a client side counter and retrieve each record via it's number.
+This means the contract isn't "pushing" out arrays - the caller must "pull" each item.

 # On Chain Data is public
 * Transfer member routine of registry only stores hash of transfer key.